hannibunny/orbook/objectrecogniton/recognition/objectrecognition.md

 have been compared.
 The best results have been obtained by tf-idf, the worst by the binary count.

 The problem on the size of the visual vocabulary, i.e. the number of different clusters $k$, has already been mentioned above.
 As {numref}`errorrateVsK` shows, in general the error-rate of the downstream task (classification) decreases, with an increasing number of visual words.
 However, the error-rate-decrease gets smaller in the range of large $k$ - values.
-It also important to be aware, that this plot has been drawn for a specific task and a specific dataset.
+It is also important to be aware, that this plot has been drawn for a specific task and a specific dataset.
 The question on the number of viusal words must be answered individually for each data set and each task.

 #### Algorithms for Training and Encoding?